Half-arch (crown): Detachable arches

 In some crowns, such as the British Imperial State Crown, the half-arches are detachable, allowing the crown to be worn as a circlet.
-Alexandra of Denmark, Mary of Teck and Elizabeth Bowes-Lyon (British queens consort Alexandra, Mary and Elizabeth) all at various stages wore their own crowns as circlets, particularly after the deaths of the husbands, when one of their children was on the throne and they were the queen mother.
+Alexandra of Denmark, Mary of Teck and Elizabeth Bowes-Lyon (British queens consort Alexandra, Mary and Elizabeth) all at various stages wore their own crowns as circlets, particularly after the deaths of their husbands, when one of their children was on the throne and they were the queen mother.

 Velvet inlay

 Where a crown possesses arches or half-arches, the circlet of the crown below the arches or half-arches are usually filled with velvet or other cloth, or with a jewelled metal cap.
 Different states and different crowns may possess different coloured cloth inlays.

 The most widely used colours for cloth infills are purple, as in the Crown of Queen Elizabeth and in St. Edward's Crown, and dark red, as in the Imperial Crown of Austria.